MCarlomagno/kidd_video_player/README.md

 # kidd_video_player package

 ## Summary
- The main goal if this project is to add a video player to a flutter application in the simplest and most customizable way as possible.
+ The main goal in this project is to add a video player to a flutter application in the simplest and most customizable possible way as possible.
 Taking as input a source file or url, the player loads the video and plays it.

 ## Installation

 ### Dependencies:
-In order to make it work you need to add [video_player](https://pub.dev/packages/video_player) package to your dependencies:
+In order to make it work, you need to add [video_player](https://pub.dev/packages/video_player) package to your dependencies:

 ### Step 1
-In pubspec.yml add:
+In your pubspec.yml, add:

     dependencies:
 	   flutter: